 History of Haytor Quarry

-Dartmoor has been inhabited for thousands of years and the Haytor Quarry area is no exception.
+Dartmoor National Park has been inhabited for thousands of years and the Haytor Quarry area is no exception.
 Bronze Age hut circles are found within close proximity and a small granite embankment had to be built for the tramway across tin streamworks dating from the 12th to the 18th centuries.

 The opening of the tramway in 1820 meant that it was possible to increase granite production considerably.
 The stone, being of a very high quality, was sought after for many important building projects around the country.